Orderability of link quandles

 \begin{definition} A {\it quandle} is a non-empty set $Q$ together with a binary operation $*$ satisfying the following axioms: \begin{enumerate} \item[{\textbf Q1}] $x*x=x$\, for all $x\in Q$. \item[{\textbf Q2}] For each $x, y \in Q$, there exists a unique $z \in Q$ such that $x=z*y$. \item[{\textbf Q3}] $(x*y)*z=(x*z)*(y*z)$\, for all $x,y,z\in Q$. \end{enumerate} \end{definition}

-The axiom {\textbf Q2} is equivalent to the bijectivity of the right multiplication by each element of $Q$.
+The axiom {\textbf Q2} is equivalent to bijectivity of the right multiplication by each element of $Q$.
 This gives a dual binary operation $*^{-1}$ on $Q$ defined as $x*^{-1}y=z$ if $x=z*y$.
 Thus, the axiom {\textbf Q2} is equivalent to saying that

 for all $x,y\in Q$, and hence it allows us cancellation from right.
 The axioms {\textbf Q1} and {\textbf Q3} are referred as idempotency and distributivity axioms, respectively.
-The idempotency and cancellation gives $x*^{-1}x=x$ for all $x\in Q$.
+Idempotency and cancellation together give $x*^{-1}x=x$ for all $x\in Q$.

-Topologically, the three quandle axioms correspond to the three Reidemeister moves of diagrams of links, which was observed independently in the foundational works of Joyce \cite{j1,j2} and Matveev \cite{m}.
+Topologically, the three quandle axioms correspond to the three Reidemeister moves of planar diagrams of links in the 3-space, which was observed independently in the foundational works of Joyce \cite{j1,j2} and Matveev \cite{m}.
 Following are examples of quandles, some of which we shall use in the forthcoming sections. \begin{itemize} \item If $G$ is a group and $n \in \mathbb{Z}$, then the binary operation $x*y=y^{-n}xy^n$ turns $G$ into the quandle $\Conj_n(G)$ called the $n$-\textit{conjugation quandle} of $G$.
-For $n=1$, the quandle is simply denoted by $\Conj(G)$. \item A group $G$ with the binary operation $x*y=yx^{-1}y$ turns $G$ into the quandle $\Core(G)$ called the \textit{core quandle} of $G$.
+For $n=1$, the quandle is simply denoted by $\Conj(G)$. \item If $G$ is a group, then the binary operation $x*y=yx^{-1}y$ turns $G$ into the quandle $\Core(G)$ called the \textit{core quandle} of $G$.